 Now that you know how to become an instructor ask yourself

-It may seem like a hard question to ask yourself, but your motivation for becoming a Pilates instructor is an important place to start.
+It may seem like a hard question to ask yourself, but your motivation for becoming a Pilates teacher is an important place to start.
 Instructing Pilates means dedicating a lot of time to helping others achieve their fitness goals while putting yours on the back-burner for a bit.
 While you're not going to have to stop practising Pilates yourself, if you're considering a Pilates instructor course in order to improve your own knowledge of Pilates rather than to become an instructor, then you should look into intensive Pilates courses rather than spend money learning to become an instructor.

 Do I want to become a Pilates instructor as a hobby, part-time or a full-time career?